bradbenvenuti/advanced-lane-lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Using the combined binary image from step two I was able to select only the pixels that are lane lines.
+After warping the image I could fit a polynomial to each line by identifying the peaks in a histogram to determine the lane line locations and identify all nonzero pixels around the peaks.

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+After finding the lane lines I calculated the position of the vehicle within the lane lines by calculating the average of the x intercepts from each of the two lane lines.
+Then I got the distance from center by taking the absolute value of the vehicle position and subtracting the midpoint.
+To convert this to meters I multiplied the number of pixels by 3.7/700.

+This is done in "./project.ipynb" toward the bottom of the drawLanes() function.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the section "Draw Lanes" in "./project.ipynb"  in the function `drawLanes()`.
 Here is an example of my result on a test image:

 ![alt text][image6]